 Autonomous mobile robots, or AMRs, are the latest trend in warehouse automation.
 Ecommerce companies, traditional retailers, and 3PLs view AMRs as a key technology to rein in the high labor costs associated with ecommerce fulfillment.

 This article describes five different applications and types of AMRs used in the distribution center.
 While these new warehouse AMRs have far lower capital costs than traditional warehouse automation, they are by no means low-cost solutions.
-We are planning a second article that will focus on the costs and ROI of AMRs in the distribution center.
+To learn more about the costs and ROI of AMRs in the distribution center read our recent post, “The ROI of Autonomous Mobile Robots in Your DC”.

 Kiva Systems was the earliest and best-known warehouse robotics start-up.
 Amazon purchased Kiva in 2012, ceased external sales of the Kiva robots, and rebranded it Amazon Robotics.